Streamerbot/docs/streamerbot/4.examples/remote-triggers.md

 2. Enable Streamer.bot Website Integration

-    All instances must have the [Streamer.bot Website Integration](/guide/integrations/streamerbot) configured and enabled in order to communicate with eachother
+    All instances must have the [Streamer.bot Website Integration](/guide/integrations/streamerbot) configured and enabled in order to communicate with each other

     ::read-more{to=/guide/integrations/streamerbot}
       Read more about setting up the [Streamer.bot Website Integration](/guide/integrations/streamerbot)